ncl-cancer-alliance/cancer_primary_care_etl/README.md

   - Saved in ./data/FIT/
 - Social Prescribing Referral directory containing the SPR data files
   - Saved in ./data/Social prescribing referral/

+To use Screening data, the csvs from the Futures Screening dashboard should be added to the data/screening/ folder in either the local (for NCL practice level data) or national (for regional benchmarking data)

 ## Usage
 - Complete the set up as described in the previous section.